 In other parts of North America, where electricity is generated using fossil fuels, you might wonder how sustainable driving an electric vehicle (EV) really is.
-But in B.C., charging and driving a typical EV produces just 10% of the greenhouse gases emitted by an equivalent gas-powered vehicle covering the same distance.
+But in B.C., charging and driving a typical EV produces a minimal amount of greenhouse gases compared to those emitted by an equivalent gas-powered vehicle covering the same distance.

 This map indicates the primary power generation source for each of Canada's provinces and territories.

 A 2023 report from the United Nations arrived with the warning that climate change is damaging human health, air, water and land, and killing off or reducing populations of many animal and plant species.
 But the report emphasized that it's not too late to act.

 Electrical utilities across the world find themselves at the centre of this climate action, leaning more and more on clean energy to reduce fossil fuel use and the pace of climate change.
 And most look with considerable envy at B.C.'s investment in clean, renewable electricity generated by the power of falling water.